apcreagh/MS-GAIT_feature_extraction/README.md

-A full description of the features extrcated in this study can be found in:
+A full description of the features extracted in this study can be found in:
 'SupplementaryMaterial_Creagh2020_SmartphoneSmartwatch_MultipleSclerosis.pdf'

 #Acknowledgment